Fidelity Entry 12 of 25

 Conflict is not the enemy of fidelity.
 False peace is.
 Human bonds involve different needs, perceptions, memories, limits, and desires.
 If people stay close long enough, conflict will appear.
 The moral question is whether conflict becomes a path to truth and repair or a theater for domination, evasion, contempt, and retreat.

-Truth-telling is essential because relationships can decay behind politeness.
+Truth-telling is necessary because relationships can decay behind politeness.
 People often avoid necessary conflict to preserve comfort.
 They say nothing until resentment hardens.
 They hint instead of speaking.
 They perform peace while keeping private records of injury.
 They withdraw and call it maturity.
 Avoided truth does not disappear.
 It becomes distance, sarcasm, suspicion, or sudden rupture.

 The common failure is to treat conflict as either war or failure.
 Some people fight to win, using volume, memory, contempt, tears, silence, or threats as weapons.
 Others avoid conflict so completely that no real repair is possible.
 Both patterns deform trust.
 War makes closeness unsafe.
 Avoidance makes closeness unreal.